dopay/cashbacks_task/README.md

 ## Unit Tests

+- The transaction factory is created to ease the data preparation in specs.
 - The account factory has been updated to support the new Transaction History feature.
 - A new :with_transactions trait has been added to the account factory, allowing for easy creation of accounts with associated transactions in tests.